Evaluation of Humanitarian Action (EHA) Training Workshop

-Social Terrain will be hosting Europe’s next annual 3-day Evaluation of Humanitarian Action (EHA) training workshop given by the highly experienced evaluators and trainers Margie Buchanan-Smith and John Cosgrave.
-Margie and John are co-authors of the seminal Evaluation of Humanitarian Action Guide (ALNAP, 2016) – www.alnap.org/eha.
-The Guide will be the foundation for this training.
+Social Terrain will be hosting the next annual 3 day Evaluation of Humanitarian Action (EHA) training workshop given by the highly experienced evaluators and trainers Margie Buchanan-Smith and John Cosgrave.
+Margie and John are co-authors of the seminal ALNAP guide on Evaluating Humanitarian Action, which will be the foundation for this training.
+See www.alnap.org.

-This will be the 10th year that John and Margie run this training workshop, which has received consistently positive feedback from participants.
+This will be the 11th year that John and Margie run this training workshop which has received consistently positive feedback from participants, and is constantly updated to address cutting edge challenges and innovations in EHA.
 Over this time they have trained and mentored hundreds of humanitarian aid professionals.
-The trainings have proved invaluable for colleagues to learn, share their evaluation experiences, and to network.
+The trainings have proved invaluable for colleagues to gain practical skills in carrying out, and/or managing evaluations of humanitarian action, to share their evaluation experiences and to network.

 The overall aim of the training workshop is to make evaluations more effective in contributing to the improved performance of humanitarian interventions and to enhance the quality of the evaluation process.
 This course is recommended for evaluators, managers and users of evaluations.
 Previous evaluation experience is not necessary, but some knowledge and experience of humanitarian action is required.